moreh-dev/moreh-2024docs/Tutorials/Llama3_8B_Tutorial/2_Understanding training code.md

 Once you have prepared all the training data, let's take a look at the contents of the **`train_llama3.py`** script, which will carry out the actual fine-tuning process.
 This script executes fine-tuning based on the implementation of the Llama3 8B model in the Hugging Face Transformers library, using standard PyTorch code.

 **We recommend initially proceeding with the provided script as is until the end of the tutorial.** Afterwards, feel free to modify the script as desired to fine-tune the Llama3 8B model in different ways.
 This flexibility is possible due to MoAI Platform's complete compatibility with PyTorch.
-If needed, refer to the MoAI Platform Application Guide provided by Moreh ([LLM Fine-tuning Parameter Guide](/Supported_Documents/LLM_param_guide.md)).
+If needed, refer to the MoAI Platform Application Guide provided by Moreh [LLM Fine-tuning Parameter Guide](/Supported_Documents/LLM_param_guide.md).

 ## Training Code